Ankitkumargautam/beststackweb/README.md

 - Inside the /graphql/resolvers.ts file, update the `links function to the following code Before it was containing a json object and now it is fetching data from prisma database

+- The flaws with our current GraphQL setup

+- Resolvers must match the same structure as the schema and vice-versa.
+Otherwise, you can end up with buggy and unpredictable behavior.
+These two components can accidentally go out of sync when the schema evolves or the resolver implementation changes.

+- The GraphQL schema is defined as strings, so no auto-completion and build-time error checks for the SDL code.

+---

+Nexus is a GraphQL schema construction library where you define your GraphQL schema using code.
+The value proposition of this approach is you are using a programming language to build your API, which has multiple benefits:

+- No need to context-switch between SDL and the programming language you are using to build your business logic.
+- Auto-completion from the text-editor
+- Type-safety (if you are using TypeScript)

+5. Building a GraphQL schema using Nexus, Prisma and Nextjs

+- install nexus ~ npm install nexus

+- in the /graphql/schema.ts file replace the typeDefs

+- update the import in the /pages/api/graphql.ts file

+- in the browser graphQL playground we get ok: true